 Basically you need the freshest strawberries you can find and if you have a few under ripe ones even better as they have more pectin in them.

-My strawberries were quite ripe so not only did I add the juice of a lemon (high in pectin) but I also threw in the lemon skin which is also a good source of pectin.
+My strawberries were quite ripe so not only did I add the juice of a lemon which aids the gelling process but I also threw in the lemon skin which is full of pectin.

 I studied the debate on wax discs and after failing to get hold of any at short notice I relaxed when experienced jam makers said that they did not use them, plus I think it will be eaten long before it could go off.
 (You only need wax discs if you are using cellophane in place of a lid).